SoftUni/Programming-Basics-Book-JS-EN/chapter-08-exam-preparation.md

 ## Problems with Simple Loops

-**The fourth** problem of the "Programming Basics" Practical Exam includes a **a simple loop with simple logic** in it.
+**The fourth** problem of the "Programming Basics" Practical Exam includes a **simple loop with simple logic** in it.
 Here are a few examples:

 ### Problem: Sums with Step of 3